-Madison Esposito (Berry Creek Rancheria of Maidu Indians of California) Third Year Medical Student
+Madison Esposito (Berry Creek Rancheria of Maidu Indians of California) - Fourth-Year Medical Student | First Native Forensic Pathologist in the U.S. | 2024 Healers Community Circle Mentor

 Madison Esposito, a citizen of the Berry Creek Rancheria of Maidu Indians of California, is a dedicated third-year medical student at the University of Minnesota.
 Having completed an MPH at the Harvard T.H.
 Chan School of Public Health, Madison co-founded the non-profit Redbud Resource Group, aiming to enhance public health outcomes for Native American communities through education, research, and community partnerships.
 Currently engaged in a pathology fellowship at Brigham and Women's Hospital, Madison explores various pathology subspecialties, envisioning a future as a pathologist to advance Native wellness.
 With a passion for justice, Madison aspires to become a forensic pathologist, aiding tribal communities in seeking justice for murdered and missing Indigenous peoples.
 In her leisure time, Madison enjoys gaming, computer building, beading, hosting D&D games, and participating in Magic: The Gathering tournaments.